BINOD-XD/User-Agent-Pro/README.md

 A user agent is a relatively short bit of text that (attempts to) describe the Software/Browser (the "Agent") that is making the request to a website.
 Web browsers include the user agent string in the requests they make to websites.
 The User Agent often includes descriptions of the Operating System and Device Type that the Browser/Agent is running on.

-### This User-Agent Script Is For Facebook Clonning Update.
+### This User-Agent Tool Is For Facebook Clonning Update.

 ### How to install  ?